 If you are successful, you will be required to:

-Please note that the number of applications is likely to exceed the amount of funding available and that regretfully not all applications will be successful.
+Please note: the number of applications is likely to exceed the amount of funding available and that regretfully not all applications will be successful.